 Welfare Volunteer Training

-The RAF Association’s welfare volunteer training is accredited through AIM Awards, a national and international Awarding Organisation.
+Uniquely, the RAF Association’s welfare volunteer training for Befrienders and Caseworkers is accredited through AIM Awards, a national and international Awarding Organisation.

 Befrienders help ensure that anyone in the RAF family, who needs us, feels part of the community.
 They provide social visits to clients’ homes, offering friendship and alleviating loneliness by supporting them to integrate into their local community, form social contacts and make new friends.

-The Befriending training is a full day; lunch and refreshments are provided and your travel expenses are paid.
+The Befriending training is a full day course; lunch and refreshments are provided and your travel expenses are paid.
+During the day you will learn about the role of a Befriender within the Association.

 Throughout the training we aim to provide you with the knowledge to confidently begin your role as a Befriender with the Association.
 Designed to be varied, fun and interactive with group work and discussions, you will: